sid88in/serverless-appsync-plugin/README.md

 If an API is associated to it, you will need to disassociate it first.

-## Associate/Disassociate the current API to the domain
+## Associate/disassociate an API to the domain

 ```bash
 sls appsync-domain assoc -s dev